AtricoSoftware/Atrico.Lib.CommandLineParser/README.md

 # Atrico.Lib.CommandLineParser
-Command line parser project
+Command line parser project<br/>
-*Currently still in development*
+Currently still in development

 ## Why?
 Having looked around, nothing I can find fits my requirements exactly.
 An old library I wrote years ago did exactly what I wanted so this is a refactored version using attributes to specify options